14 DC Christmas Markets You Need to Shop Local

-One of our favorite ways to support the local community each holiday season is to visit the Christmas Markets in DC to load up on local art and edibles.
 There are just so many in the DC area, how do you even begin to know where to start?
-From DC shops downtown to Norwegian and Swedish themed markets, you really can’t go wrong.
+From DC shops downtown to pop up shops in the DC neighborhoods, nearby holiday markets in Maryland and Virginia, plus, German, Norwegian and Swedish themed markets, you really can’t go wrong.

 Christmas Market DC